MyLibrary Screen

 Style Tree - Filtering by ItemType and Style

-Filtering a list of songs allows your to choose to view only the tracks within a given Style (or Category).
+Filtering a list of songs allows you to choose to view only the tracks within a given Category/Genre/Style.
 This allows you to easily see how many you have, check if they need more details entering - or just to export the data to M3U, CSV or one of the playout formats.

 Click the desired Style, and MyLibrary will re-populate the main list with those tracks matching the selected Style.
 If you hold down CTRL while clicking the Style, items NOT matching the selection will be filtered, eg: if you CTRL+click "POP", all items that are NOT POP will show in the Filter View.